How does Pregabalin make you feel?

 What is Pregabalin, and how does it work in the body?

 Pregabalin is a medication used to treat a range of conditions, from anxiety and insomnia to neuropathic pain.
-It works by reducing the amount of pain signals that reach the brain and helps to stabilise mood swings and reduce anxiety.
+It works by reducing the amount of pain signals that reach the brain and helps to stabilize mood swings and reduce anxiety.
 Because Pregabalin binds to certain proteins throughout the body, it prevents calcium channels from releasing neurotransmitters which in turn can reduce feelings of pain or distress.
 As an added bonus, it also helps to improve sleep quality so that your nights are restful and restorative.
 All these benefits make Pregabalin an important treatment for those dealing with chronic conditions or mental health issues.

 How does Pregabalin make you feel - physically and emotionally?